 - In small saucepan heat balsamic vinegar, barbecue sauce, brown sugar, Worcestershire sauce, garlic, Dijon mustard and ketchup.
 Simmer for 30 minutes; stirring frequently.

 - Remove ribs from the foil.
-Cook ribs over indirect heat for 2-3 hours.
+Cook ribs over indirect low heat (225 degrees) for 2-3 hours.
 Baste, flip and rotate the slab every 20-30 minutes.
 Serve extra sauce with the ribs.